MicrosoftDocs/Viva/Viva/360-config-cycle-settings.md

 >[!CAUTION]
 >You can increase the confidentiality threshold for some feedback provider categories but you can’t information about confidentiality follows.

-Depending on the user category (subject, manager, peers, custom, direct reports), Feedback Provider Response Information settings, and whether your organization included a privacy policy link in General Settings, the 360 confidentiality statement users see varies.
+Dependent on the provider category, provider response information settings, and whether your organization included a privacy policy link in General Settings, the 360 confidentiality statement users see varies.
 [Learn more about Viva Glint 360 privacy and confidentiality](https://go.microsoft.com/fwlink/?linkid=2230922).

 ### Feedback provider response information

 This setting can’t be edited once a cycle is live.
 Choose between:
-- **On** (default): Subjects see feedback providers and whether they have responded.
-In reporting, subjects see which feedback providers have responded per category, but responses are not tied to individual names.
+- **On** (default): Subjects see feedback providers and if they've responded.
+In reporting, subjects see which feedback providers responded per category, but responses are not tied to individual names.
 - **Off**: Subjects see feedback providers but can’t see whether they've responded.
-In reporting, they see only the number of feedback providers who have responded.
+In reporting, they see only the number of feedback providers who responded.

 :::image type="content" source="../../media/glint/setup/360-provider-response-info.png" alt-text="Screenshot of the Feedback Provider Response Information window.":::